QuantumQuaser/stock_preiction_final_project/README.md

 ## Enhancing the LSTM Model

-We then shifted our focus to the LSTM model, aiming for a more advanced and robust architecture.
+I then shifted our focus to the LSTM model, aiming for a more advanced and robust architecture.
 ## LSTM Model Performance

 The performance evaluation of the LSTM model is as follows: